 3) If you like to create MS-DOS bootable disk, select the MS-DOS version, but you need to have MS-DOS ISO file for that.
 MS-DOS ISO can be downloaded here (Win98_bootdisk.iso).
 Once you have downloaded the Win98_bootdisk.iso file, browse the ISO while formatting USB disk as shown below.

-Once the disk is formatted, it can be bootable in FreeDOS OS.
+Once the disk is formatted, it can boot your computer in FreeDOS OS.
 Now you can copy the other files (BIOS update or other DOS based programs) to USB disk by Windows explorer and start using.